-Kalsi Engineering invites our customers to stop by our Sugar Land, Texas office to tour our facilities, and meet the engineers at the forefront of polymeric high-pressure rotary shaft seal technology.
+Kalsi Engineering invites our customers to visit our Sugar Land, Texas office to tour our facilities, and meet the engineers at the forefront of polymeric high-pressure rotary shaft seal technology.
 Learn directly from them about the most recent advances in high-pressure rotary shaft seals, and the best ways to incorporate them into your assembly.
 To schedule a visit, call 281-240-6500, or send us an e-mail.
 We appreciate your business, and look forward to seeing you.

 While you are here, you may want to take one of our seal-related engineering or shop training classes, which are available at no charge.
-The engineering training class is based on our rotary seal handbook, and lasts about 3-1/2 hours.
+The engineering training classes are based on our rotary seal handbook, and lasts about 3-1/2 hours.
 (The time may vary, depending on the group size and the number of questions.)
-The primary focus of the engineering class is the critical aspects of implementing Kalsi Seals in a rotary shaft seal assembly.
+The primary focus of the engineering classes is the critical aspects of implementing Kalsi Seals in a rotary shaft seal assembly.
 The course can be usually tailored to the type of equipment you have, whether it be mud motors, rotary control devices (RCDs), rotary steerable tools, high pressure swivels, or some other type of rotary shaft seal assembly.

 Our shop training class identifies things shop technicians should look for while disassembling equipment, and highlights good assembly practices.
 It also provides a general introduction to Kalsi Seals, and how they work.
 The duration of the shop training class is about 45 minutes.

 Learn about our latest high pressure rotary shaft seal design innovations